u32int/taip/README.md

 **Supported Platforms:** Linux

 note: SDL2 itself is cross-platform.
-If are on a different platform, porting it is probably very possible!
+If you are on a different platform, porting it is probably very possible!